What you’ll learn:

 Decide which format best serves your audience.
 Streaming services like YouTube and Vimeo provide guidelines for how best to export.
 There are different requirements if you want to export for DVD or Blu-ray video, or even broadcast TV.
 Most editing software has a wide array of options to choose from, and some offer a high degree of control over your export options.

-Be part of a new era in post production with VEGAS POST!
+Be part of a new era in post production with VEGAS POST Suite!
 Experience a powerful new choice for video editing and post production in a seamless workflow.
 Use the industry-leading video editing tools of VEGAS Pro, apply hundreds of effects in VEGAS Effects, and create impressive visuals with VEGAS Image.

 With VEGAS Pro, work faster than with any other professional video production software thanks to nested timelines, modern hardware acceleration, and flexible workflows that fit your needs perfectly.
 When it comes to speed, VEGAS Pro is your top choice.